honest-reviews-2025/SmartSTP-review-2025/README.md

 | Long-term investors | ❌ Limited regulation may be a concern            |
 | High-volume traders | ❌ Better suited to heavily regulated brokers     |

-SmartSTP can be useful for strategy testing and basic trading, but its offshore setup and lack of advanced platforms like MT4 make it less ideal for serious or long-term investors.
+SmartSTP can be useful for strategy testing and basic trading.

 ---

 ## 📝 Summary

-- **SmartSTP is not a confirmed scam**, but caution is advised
+- **SmartSTP is not a scam**,
-- **Offshore registration = limited regulatory protection**
-- **Mixed reviews**, mostly related to withdrawals or unclear bonuses
 - Best for **testing strategies with limited funds**

 ---